AndreasDerudder/gatsby-starter-netlify-cms/src/pages/index.md

         Onze fitness centrum is elke dag open van 8uur tot 22uur.
 Alle leden kunnen hier gratis gaan sporten om zo hun conditie te verbeteren of spiermassa te gaan te creëren.
-  heading: dfsqdf
-  description: sfqsdf
-main:
-  heading: Great coffee with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
-  image1:
-    alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
-  image2:
-    alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
-  image3:
-    alt: Coffee beans
-    image: /img/products-grid1.jpg
 ---